 Passive investing typically involves a buy and hold strategy.

-Passive investors generally tend to trade minimally, holding onto their investments with a view of building their wealth over the long term.
+Passive investors tend to trade minimally, holding onto their investments with a goal of building their wealth over the long term.

-Usually, the aim of passive investing is to track the performance of a market index, in anticipation that the portfolio will appreciate over time.
+Usually, the aim of passive investing is to track the performance of a market index.
 In contrast, active investors typically aim to ‘beat the market’, a strategy which seeks greater returns, but generally involves higher investment risk.

 How does passive investing work and what are passive investment funds?